 - How to Apply: Contact your local Aging and Disability Resource Center

-- Waiting List: Kansas has 2287 persons with physical disabilities and 4512 persons with developmental disabilities on its waiting list.
+- Waiting List: Kansas has 623 people with autism, 2356 persons with physical disabilities, and 5342 persons with developmental disabilities on its waiting lists.

 - Target Population: Teens and adults with physical and other health disabilities.